MJTheisen/MJTheisen/README.md

 -  I just recently finished my degree in Computer Science and Systems at the University of Washington.

--  I’m currently working on a few different things this summer including reviewing all of my undergraduate materials, working on some Leetcode, revising my ChatGPT assistant, coding CRYSTALS: Kyber and other lattice-based PQ research, and coding some fun projects with IBM's Quantum Composer.
+-  I’m currently working on a few projects as well as reviewing past work and undergraduate materials.
+This past summer, I worked on some Leetcode, revising my ChatGPT assistant, coding CRYSTALS: Kyber and other lattice-based PQ research, and coding some fun projects with IBM's Quantum Composer.
 I find many aspects of the field to be interesting, but I have chosen to focus on Cryptography, Post Quantum Cryptography, Machine Learning, and AI, as well as some research into Quantum Computing and Quantum Simulation.
 I plan to have this be the next focus of my graduate degree in the future.
+Most recently I began working with React and Angular.

 -  Here's how to reach me: **michaeltheisen@hotmail.com**